🚨 Note: This feature is available to Amazon accounts across all regions and for Perpetua users on Pro or Enterprise plans only.🚨

 The average can be broken down by day of week, time of day, or both.
 Users have the option to filter by account or by campaigns.
 These new capabilities will display as drop-down menus above our usual dashboard (ie. the graph and tiles).
 If the user views data by the day of the week and time of day, the regular graph will be replaced by a heat map for better visualisation.

 Darker colours shown on the heat map represent higher values.

 How To Configure The Dashboard

 To choose which data you want to see, select options from the three drop-down menus at the top.

-The drop-down menu on the left allows you to choose between viewing data by
+The drop-down menu on the left allows you to filter by Campaigns, Goals, and Account.

 day of week